This post contains affiliate links.

-Revisiting the Bear Tooth and Yellowstone for this post is somewhat poignant, in that it’s as much a guide of what to see and how to do it, as it is a reframed appreciation for freedom and serendipity behind the wheel, grasping opportunities and wrestling them into memorable experiences.
+Revisiting the Beartooth Highway and Yellowstone for this post is somewhat poignant, in that it’s as much a guide of what to see and how to do it, as it is a reframed appreciation for freedom and serendipity behind the wheel, grasping opportunities and wrestling them into memorable experiences.
 I had been at a conference in Billings, and was determined to make the most of a two day visit to the park via this legendary highway, seeing sites, hiking, and racking up some serious miles on the rental car.
+(I used Alamo this trip and got a sweet deal out of Billings airport)

 While I’m sure I appeared to the locals like an Australian who just saw their first squirrel in Stanley Park, my bison radar was shouting “stop the car” at the first site of these mammoth creatures’ roadside, not more than two miles after having entered the park.